 However, in China, handwritten signatures are still considered superior to electronic signatures.
 Similarly, they are not likely to be credible in contracts regarding marriages, inheritance, adaptation and real estate.

 As far as Russia is concerned, contracts don’t need to have handwritten signatures to be legal.
 They can use e-signatures while signing legal documents.
 In some cases, they can verbally reach an agreement as well.

 Electronic Signatures in the European Union

 As mentioned above, electronic signatures are legal in the UK.
-What about their status in countries which are part of the European Union.
+What about their status in countries that are part of the European Union?

 In such countries, all concerned must agree in advance before signing a contract to make e-signatures legally admissible.
-Electronic Identification and Authentication Services Regulation is the act which regulates e-signatures in these countries.
+Electronic Identification and Authentication Services (eIDAS) Regulation is the act that regulates e-signatures in these countries.